arkouda.series¶

 False

-Concatenate a list of arkouda Series or grouped arkouda arrays, returning a PANDAS object.
+Concatenate a list of Arkouda Series or grouped arrays, returning a local pandas object.

-If a list of grouped arkouda arrays is passed they are converted to a series.
-Each grouping is a 2-tuple with the first item being the key(s) and the second being the value.
+If a list of grouped Arkouda arrays is passed, they are converted to Series.
+Each grouping is a 2-tuple with the first item being the key(s) and the second the value.

-If horizontal, each series or grouping must have the same length and the same index.
-The index of the series is converted to a column in the dataframe.
-If it is a multi-index,each level is converted to a column.
+If axis=1 (horizontal), each Series or grouping must have the same length and the same index.
+The index is converted to a column in the resulting DataFrame.
+If it is a MultiIndex, each level is converted to a separate column.

 - register(user_defined_name: str)[source]¶